Legacy Union

 Legacy Union, formerly known as 620 South Tryon, is a multi-building development currently finished in Uptown Charlotte, North Carolina.
-It broke ground on August 4, 2017 and finished in 2021.
+It broke ground on August 4, 2017, and finished in 2021.
 The development includes the world headquarters of Honeywell and major corporate offices for Deloitte, JLL, Bank of America, and Robinson Bradshaw.

 History

 The site of the development is located on the former site of the Charlotte Observer.
 It is a mixed use development that spans two city blocks and is bordered by Tryon St, Stonewall St, Mint St, and Interstate 277.
 Lincoln Harris and Goldman Sachs purchased the 10-acre property in 2016 for a price of $37.5 million.
 The land was purchased in 3 transactions.
 The first transaction was 5 acres for $11 million which closed in April 2016.
 The second transaction was the site of the Charlotte Observer building which was 4.1 acres for $23.1 million, the sale closed in May 2016.
-The final transaction was for a .7 acre site that closed in September 2016.
+The final transaction was for a .7-acre site that closed in September 2016.
 In 2017 when the development was originally being discussed only the first building, the Bank of America Tower, was being discussed.
 Demolition of the Charlotte Observer building began on August 1, 2016.

 The name was chosen to honor the past and celebrate Charlotte's future.
 The way developer Lincoln Harris intents to celebrate Charlotte future is by making the site a destination for people to gather.
-A pedestrian connecting Tryon Street and Bank of America Stadium patterned after plazas in London, Paris, and Rome will accomplish this.
+A pedestrian plaza connecting Tryon Street and Bank of America Stadium patterned after plazas in London, Paris, and Rome will accomplish this.
 Also, the developer will be including retail space and possibly a convention center hotel containing more than 1,000 rooms.